StuartRiffle/ragtag-tiger/README.md

 But nobody has time for that, so to complete the circle you can configure a **moderator** LLM using `--llm-config-mod`.
 The moderator will look at all the other responses, perform a short quality analysis, then consolidate everything into one final answer.

 _It does this as a RAG query_.
 I don't know if that's a good idea or not yet.
 The moderator may need a bigger context window.
-Use `--llm-mod-mode generation` to disable this meta-RAG and generate the final draft with a simple LLM query.
+Use `--llm-mod-mode generation` to disable this meta-RAG and produce the final draft using a simple LLM query.

 ### LLM config examples